marcelpatrick/3rdPersonV2/README.md

   float RotationRate = 10;
 ```

-- Inside SetupPlayerInputComponent() bind each user input axis or action mapping to its correspondent action callback functions
+- Bind each user input axis or action mapping to its correspondent action callback functions and create the default call back functions for move forward and move right
 - Define the action callback functions to Move forward, move right and shoot

+In ShooterCharacter.cpp
 ```cpp
  // Called to bind functionality to input void AShooterCharacter::SetupPlayerInputComponent(UInputComponent* PlayerInputComponent)